Big Six reviews

 British Gas customer score

-Customers gave it OK ratings across the board, although they consider it poor value for money.
-Its other brand, Sainsbury’s Energy, was scored better by its customers for bills and phone customer service.
+Customers gave it OK ratings across the board, although they don’t consider it good value for money, or rate its phone customer service or bills as well as rival energy companies.

 British Gas score breakdown